zhoumiaosen/CMPE-138-180B---bigquery-public-data.stackoverflow/README.md

 *This is Final project for CMPE138/180B*

-We utilize the "bigquery-public-data.stackoverflow" dataset available on Google BigQuery build a recoomdation systme.
+We utilize the "bigquery-public-data.stackoverflow" dataset available on Google BigQuery build a recommendation system.
 This repositorie only concentrates on the database layer design